knownasilya/ember-toggle/README.md

 # ember-toggle

-Checkbox based Toggle Switch component for Ember.
+Checkbox based Toggle Switch component with touch/drag support for Ember.

 Based on [this](http://codepen.io/mallendeo/pen/eLIiG/) codepen.
 Here's the official [demo] using this component.